 There are small tweaks that could be made to improve these junctions: the cycle lanes could be continued across junctions and coloured, parking could be removed on the approaches, the speed limit at the 30mph Iffley-Donnington junction could be lowered to 20mph, and so forth.
 But after decades of optimisation for motor traffic, there's no way to seriously improve things for walking or cycling without accepting some adverse effects for motor traffic.
 To prevent them inhibiting walking and cycling, these junctions need to be redesigned for lower peak volumes of motor traffic.

 Lower levels of traffic would immediately and directly improve unsignalled pedestrian crossings and many cycle movements, but more importantly would allow changes to the junction designs.
-Signal timings could be changed to make all the crossings single-stage, and to include separate cycle phases.
+Signal timings could be changed to make all the crossings single-stage, and to include separate cycle phases, and to use 1m/s instead of 1.2m/s as a walking speed.
 The separate right-hand turn lanes could be removed, shortening crossing distances for pedestrians and creating space for separate cycle lanes and cycle waiting areas.
 And smaller and "tighter" junctions would naturally slow motor traffic.
 It might be possible to use some kind of "simultaneous green", allowing all pedestrian and cycle movements at the same time.

 Alternatively, some of these junctions could be candidates for a Dutch-style roundabout with a protected peripheral cycle track (versions of which have now been built in Cambridge and Manchester).
 At the Plain, proposals along those lines were scotched in 2016 by the bus companies, which insisted on a two-lane entry off Magdalen Bridge to avoid congestion, but if non-bus motor traffic were drastically reduced (say by a bus gate on St Cross Rd) then this would not be such a problem.
 The Dutch CROW manual suggests a single-lane roundabout is feasible for junctions with up to 1500 "passenger car units" (weighted for trucks and buses) per hour in peak on the busiest arm, which would be consistent with the roughly 200 buses (600pcu) and maybe 1000 cycles (500pcu) per hour that Magdalen Bridge carries in peak.
 Space is a problem for these designs, but there appears to be some to spare to the southwest of the Iffley-Donnington junction and to the northeast of the Old-Warneford junction.